SAP/luigi/README.md

 ## Browser support

-If you want to also support Internet Explorer 11 in your application, you just need to update your Luigi imports as follows:
+If you want to support Internet Explorer 11 in your application, update your Luigi imports as follows:
 ### Luigi Core
 ```html
 <!DOCTYPE html>